walles/git-commit-message-plus/README.md

 ### TODO

-- When a user opens a `COMMIT_EDITMESSAGE` file and verbose commits are not enabled, open a popup in the bottom right corner offering a fix-it button
 - Consider the tests for no-diffs for both diagnostics and quick fixes.
 Are we really testing for comment-line followed by an empty line at the end?
 - Disable `@typescript-eslint/no-non-null-assertion` in `*.test.*` files, or in